greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_DOMAIN.html.md

 :   The name \(optionally schema-qualified\) of an existing domain.

 CASCADE
-:   Automatically drop objects that depend on the domain \(such as table columns\).
+:   Automatically drop objects that depend on the domain \(such as table columns\), and in turn all objects that depend on those objects.

 RESTRICT
 :   Refuse to drop the domain if any objects depend on it.
 This is the default.

 ## <a id="section5"></a>Examples

-Drop the domain named `zipcode`:
+Remove the domain named `us_postal_code`:

 ```
-DROP DOMAIN zipcode;
+DROP DOMAIN us_postal_code;
 ```

 ## <a id="section6"></a>Compatibility